 If your procedure is not too extensive—that is, the amount of fat and fluid removed does not exceed an amount your doctor will define based on your health, body size, and surgical procedure — liposuction can be performed under local anesthesia, which numbs the area, combined with a sedative to make you drowsy.
 You'll be awake but relaxed, and will feel minimal discomfort.
 Some surgeons may instead use an epidural block, similar to the anesthesia used in childbirth

-If your doctor plans to suction a large area, or to treat several sites, you'll probably have general anesthesia.
+If your doctor plans to suction a large area, or to treat several sites, you'll probably have deeper anesthesia.
 In that case, you'll sleep through the operation.

 The Liposuction Surgery